 Test Settings

-Proper configuration is crucial for accurate speed measurement, so please pay close attention to this text.
+Proper settings are crucial for accurate speed measurement, so please pay close attention to this text.

-Before proceeding, ensure you know how we test your websites and understand the differences between speed data from CrUX (Chrome UX Report) and synth.
-Configuration is particularly essential for professional website speed monitoring using PLUS tests.
+Before you proceed, ensure you understand how we test your websites and are familiar with the difference between speed data from CrUX (Chrome UX Report) and synth.
+Settings are particularly crucial for professional web speed monitoring using PLUS tests.

-- Choose the URL of your website for detailed testing (synth and CrUX) wisely.
+- Carefully choose the URL of your site for detailed testing (synth and CrUX).

-- Set up notifications for changes (email, Slack, Teams).
+- Set up alerts for changes (email, Slack, Teams).

 Test Name

-Choose a name for your test.
-Examples: “Web XYZ.cz”, “Competition for XYZ.cz”.
-If you don't specify a test name, we'll name it after the domain of the first URL.
+Choose a test name.
+Examples: “Website XYZ.cz”, “Competitor for XYZ.cz”… If you don't specify a test name, we'll name it according to the domain of the first URL.
 You can change this anytime.

-The name serves to identify the test in your team dashboard.
+The name is used to identify the test on your team dashboard.

 URLs

-Enter the URLs of the pages you want to test and obtain CrUX data from (speed for Google users) or synthetic measurement results (from our tests), including Watchdog data.
+Enter the URLs of the pages you wish to test and obtain CrUX data (speed from Google users) or synthetic measurement results (from our tests), including Watchdog data.

 Set the correct input URLs for testing.

-We recommend entering the most important types of pages on your website here.
-Also, add a label (an alias like “Homepage” or “Product”) to simplify your graphs.
+We recommend entering the most important page types of your website here.
+Also, add a label (alias such as “Homepage” or “Product”) to simplify your graphs.

 Well-chosen URLs meet these criteria: